-It started by catching a ferry ride from Gate way of India opposite Taj Hotel.
+It started by catching a ferry ride from Gateway of India opposite the Taj Hotel.
 Anyone who’s lived in Mumbai even for a day would tell you what a privilege it is to stand in front of that rich heritage, a landmark that defines Mumbai.
-On my way there I was accompanied by both my dad and flock of seagulls who kept us entertained by catching treats from air till the destination arrived.
+On my way there I was accompanied by both my dad and a flock of seagulls who kept us entertained by catching treats from the air till the destination arrived.

-There are seven sculptures carved from rocks each describing different tales and events of Hindu god Shiva and goddess Parvati.
+There are seven sculptures carved from rocks each describing different tales and events of the Hindu god Shiva and goddess Parvati.
 Together they show us the forms of Shiva at Elephanta Caves.

 Viewing it first time myself, I could not agree more.
 I am no historian but you don’t have to be to see spectacular sculptures, pillars, and Shrine.

 There are seven caves cut from one rock, just one survived the destruction.
 While viewing and clicking from different angles I had to remind myself that it was carved from rock, not built.
 You can not but admire the genius engineering and hands that created it.
-These caves were the worship place for the Hindus where once chanting, prayers and offering took place regularly.
+These caves were the worship place for the Hindus where once chanting, prayers and offerings took place regularly.
 Today the place lies as a tourist spot and prayers are done only during ‘Maha Shivratri’ as permitted by the government.

 Destruction of Elephanta Caves

-These are all speculations and talks on where, why and how that no longer matter.
-What matters is no further damage happens to them and tourist’s appreciation of what could have been if it stayed untouched.
+These are all speculations and talks on where why and how that no longer matter.
+What matters is no further damage happens to them and tourists’ appreciation of what could have been if it stayed untouched.

-Shiva as Nataraja at Elephanta Caves
+Shiva as Nataraja

 This dance of his is known as ‘Tandava’ categorized into from forms ‘Ananda Tandava’ and ‘Rudra Tandava’.
-Ananda depicts dancing for enjoyment while Rudra is violent, vigorous and considered to be the end of the world.
+Ananda depicts dancing for enjoyment while Rudra is violent, vigorous, and considered to be the end of the world.